 Benefits of Guelder Rose Hedge plants – Viburnum opulus to Biodiversity & Ecosystems

 Planting Guelder Rose and native hedging species is a fantastic way of helping the environment and encouraging biodiversity in your garden.
-Viburnum opulus can provide food and shelter for so many life forms, from birds and mammals, through to lots of different species of insects throughout the entire year.
-Spring & Summer flowering of the white lacy cap flowers is a vital food source for pollinators, and the resulting translucent red berries, a valuable food source for birds and mammals.
+Viburnum opulus can provide food and shelter for so many life forms, from birds and mammals, to lots of different species of insects throughout the entire year.
+Spring and summer flowering of the white lacy cap flowers is a vital food source for pollinators, and the resulting translucent red berries, a valuable food source for birds and mammals.
 The leaves are used by moths and insects as the ideal location to lay their eggs.
 When planted mixed into a native hedge they make an attractive aesthetic in the rural surroundings all year round.

-How & When to Plant your Guelder Rose Hedge Plants – Viburnum opulus
+How & When to Plant Your Guelder Rose Hedge Plants – Viburnum opulus

 - Guelder Rose is usually planted as bare root plants from November through to March.